alexandrustana/AutoMapper/README.md

 </tbody>
 </table>

-Having the POJOs defined and the `Mapper` instantiated the only remaining step before using the mapper is to explicitly add the mapping:
+Having the POJOs defined the only remaining step before using the mapper is to explicitly add the mapping we wish
 ```java
 mapper.addMapping(A.class, B.class);
 ```
-Now that we have all set up we can use the mapper in the following way:
+Now that we have all set up we can use the mapper in the following way
 ```java
 A a = new A();
 a.setX(1);